Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Discussion

 Although our results are encouraging, we believe that the primary contribution of our work is not necessarily the exact method that we have proposed, but rather that we have been able to clearly demonstrate that time-domain diffuse optics is an appropriate sensing modality for measuring snowpack properties.
-It is clear from our measurements that the optical response of a snowpack that has been illuminated by a laser pulse can be accurately described using a photon diffusion model.
-Furthermore, it is clear that this response is measurably influenced by changes to important snowpack properties like grain size, density, and impurity content.
+Previous works have used ray-tracing simulations to explore the feasibility of inferring snow properties from time-domain diffuse optical signals \citep{libois2019}, and to predict the relationship between snow properties and lidar altimetry biases \citep{smith2018}.
+However, as far as we are aware, our work is the first to provide clear \emph{experimental} evidence that the optical response of a snowpack that has been illuminated by a laser pulse can be accurately described using a photon diffusion model; and also that this response is measurably influenced by changes to important snowpack properties like grain size, density, and impurity content.

-Our method could be improved in many ways.
-The biases observed in our results suggest that the use of more sophisticated scattering optics models should be explored.
-Such models might adopt known features of current snowpack albedo models, such as non-spherical grain shapes, but could also consider new physics, such as the effect that internal reflections have on the mean speed of light within the snow.
+Our method could be improved in several ways.
+More sophisticated models that incorporate features such as liquid water content in the snow, finite snow depth, or surface roughness might be developed to enable retrieval of snow properties in a broader set of circumstances.
 Our measurement procedure could also be improved.
 In our experiments, processing a single snow sample required between 40 minutes to several hours of data collection time.
 This could be dramatically reduced by improving our instrument design to incorporate multi-pixel SPAD detectors, higher power lasers, or by simply placing the laser and detector closer to the snow surface.
 The integration times used in our experiments were also conservative---further analysis could determine the minimum number of photons required to accurately retrieve snow properties.
 Finally, using our method in the field would require the development of a rugged and portable instrument.
 The dramatic decrease in the cost and size of pulsed lasers and photon counting detectors in recent years makes this possible.
 All components required for such a device can be found in the current model of the iPhone Pro \citep{king2023}.